Keith Urban’s Hilarious Shawn Mendes AMAs Lip Sync Fail Goes Viral [Video]

 “I’m laughing so hard at this HELP,” one fan wrote alongside a clip of Urban’s singalong fail, while another called out the star for “PRETENDING to sing along to Shawn when the camera pans to him” despite not knowing the words to the song.

-Another Twitter user described the AMAs moment as being seriously “embarrassing,” while a third joked that he “barely knew the words” as he pretty confidently belted out the lyrics from the audience.
+Another Twitter user described the AMA moment as being seriously “embarrassing,” while a third joked that he “barely knew the words” as he pretty confidently belted out the lyrics from the audience.

 HAHAHAHAHAHA I NEED A GIF OF KEITH URBAN LIP SYNCHING TO SHAWN MENDES OH MY GOD.